eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 + FastAPI and SQLAlchemy
 	- FastAPI is a modern web framework for building RESTful APIs in Python.
 	- SQLAlchemy is an open-source SQL toolkit and object-relational mapper (ORM) for the Python programming language
++ skill set:
+	- Familiar with common Internet infrastructure, such as hdfs, mysql, etc.
+		* Hierarchical Data Format (HDF).
+	- Experience with databases, such as MySQL, Postgres and InfluxDB.
+	- Experience with CI/CD framework, such as Jenkins.
 + Experience with MongoDB and/or ELK
 + skill set:
 	- We’re looking for an experienced Senior Software Developer (back end) to join a team of talented engineers to develop high quality products which are scalable, testable, extensible, and provide high value to our customers.